SidewaysTurtle/MerlinEconomics/Merlin Economics Obsidian/Rulebook.md

 To inspire a Royal Guard to join the fray, a merchant-mage must:

-1. Pay the **Motivation Cost** of **2 + the current Cost of Living** in gold to the Central Bank.
+1. Pay the **Motivation Cost** of **3 + the current Cost of the Living** in gold to the Central Bank.
 This represents the substantial investment required to secure the service of these elite warriors.
 2. Roll **four D6**:
     *   First **two** dice determine **Strength** (2-12)
     *   Second **two** dice determine **Health** (2-12)
-3. The Royal Guard becomes active on your next turn.
+3. The Royal Guard becomes active on the same turn they are motivated if the player pays an additional 2 gold.
+Otherwise, they become active on the player's next turn.
 4. Only one Royal Guard may be on the field at a time.

 ### Royal Guard Special Abilities

-Each member of the Royal Guard possesses a unique special ability that can be activated by paying its associated gold cost.
-These abilities represent their distinct roles in enforcing the royal will.
-The costs of these abilities are tied to the **Cost of Living**, reflecting the economic realities of maintaining such an elite force.
-They follow the same movement and stacking rules as Golems.
+Each member of the Royal Guard possesses a unique special ability that can be activated *once* upon being played.
+Activating these abilities directly impacts the **Cost of the Living** counter, reflecting the economic strain of employing such powerful individuals.
+After using their ability, the Royal Guard is placed on any property, where they remain as a defending force until defeated. **Royal Guards cannot be placed on Chauffeurs.**

+### Royal Decrees

+*   When a King is drawn, it **must** be played immediately.
+*   The player drawing the King has the honor of choosing a **Royal Decree** card from the Royal Decree deck.
+*   These decrees are disguised as beneficial pronouncements but often carry hidden, often detrimental consequences for the player who enacts them.
+However, they also award the player with a coveted **Crown**, a symbol of royal favor and a step towards victory.
+*   **Refusal of Decree:** If the player who drew the King does not wish to enact the chosen Royal Decree, a bidding system is initiated.
+Players can bid gold to take on the decree, with the highest bidder receiving the Crown and the consequences.
+The bid is split between the Central Bank and the player who originally drew the King.

+> [!NOTE]
+> Royal Decrees add an element of risk and political maneuvering to the game.
+Will you accept the Crown's "generosity" and risk the consequences, or will you let another player take the fall in your quest for economic dominance?

 ### 👑 The Stalwart Defender (King of Hearts)